elisejiuqizhang/jax-lmu/README.md

 ### Experiments on MNIST

-MNIST dataset will be loaded from PyTorch, since the jax library doesn't include any dataloading feature.
-I ran the following command to for the Jupyter Notebook experiments on MNIST.
+MNIST dataset will be loaded from Tensorflow.
+I ran the following command for the experiments on MNIST.

-    pip install torch torchvision
+    pip install tensorflow_datasets==4.7.0
     pip install scikit-learn==1.1.3
     pip install tqdm==4.64.1
     pip install ipywidgets